Veli İbraimov

-Veli İbraimov (Вели́ Ибраи́мов; 1888 – 9 May 1928), also written as Veli Ibrahimov (Вели Ибраимов), was a Crimean Tatar revolutionary and Soviet politician who served as the second Chairman of the Central Executive Committee of the Crimean Autonomous Soviet Socialist Republic, serving from 1924 to 1928.
-Originally a member of Milliy Firqa and a delegate to the first Qurultay of the Crimean Tatar People, İbraimov joined the Russian Communist Party in 1918 and became a national communist authority within Crimea.
-An opponent of Jewish autonomy in Crimea, he met his downfall for his acts which were accused of being exclusively in the interests of the Crimean Tatars, and he was removed from his post and executed in 1928.
+Veli İbraimov (Вели́ Ибраи́мов; 1888 – 9 May 1928), also written as Veli Ibrahimov (Вели Ибраимов), was a Crimean Tatar revolutionary and Soviet politician.
+He served as the second Chairman of the Central Executive Committee of the Crimean Autonomous Soviet Socialist Republic, serving from 1924 to 1928.

+Originally a member of Milliy Firqa, and a delegate to the first Qurultay of the Crimean Tatar People, İbraimov joined the Russian Communist Party in 1918, and became a national communist authority within Crimea.
+An opponent of Jewish autonomy in Crimea, he met his downfall for his acts, which were accused of being exclusively in the interests of the Crimean Tatars, and he was removed from his post and executed in 1928.
 In 1990, he was rehabilitated by Soviet authorities due to lack of evidence.

 Early life and career

 Veli İbraimov was born in the city of Bakhchysarai, Crimea, in 1888.
 His father, Ibraim, was a merchant, while his paternal grandfather (named Memet) was a peasant from the village of Özenbaş (now known as Tymoshenko).
 At the age of 12, Veli left school to work in a printing house, where he was a loader, cashier, and typesetter.
 At the age of 14, he began working with his brother in the Terciman newspaper.
 They were personally tutored by Crimean Tatar political leader Ismail Gasprinsky, who taught them Crimean history, as well as French, Russian, Arabic, and Turkish.
 At this time, İbraimov first began to establish contacts with the Crimean Tatar nationalist movement, meeting Asan Sabri Ayvazov, Noman Çelebicihan, Reşid Mediyev, Amet Özenbaşlı, and Cafer Seydamet Qırımer.

 After partaking in the 1905 Russian Revolution, İbraimov left to live in the Ottoman Empire, living there from 1909 to 1912.
 He then returned to Russia through the Caucasus, and established a coffeeshop in Simferopol.

 Until 1914, İbraimov was a member of Aqmescit, a Crimean Tatar cultural organisation.
 In 1916, he was president of a Crimean Tatar labour union.
 In March 1917, he was involved in the first and second All-Crimean Muslim Assemblies, as well as the All-Crimean Muslim Committee.
 Eight months later, he was a delegate to the first Qurultay of the Crimean Tatar People.
 He was a member of Milliy Firqa, and led the party's left wing.
 The next year, however, he joined the Russian Communist Party (Bolshevik), swayed by promises of Crimean Tatar autonomy.
 During the Russian Civil War, he fought on the North Caucasian Front as a member of the Cheka.